Immigration to Canada: a detailed guide

 - key ways to immigrate to Canada;

 - immigration programs in Canada;

 - what you need to do to immigrate;

 Canada is a country of immigrants.
 Historically, immigrants in Canada have been the main driving force of the economy and are responsible for population growth.
 About 20% of the population (and this number is growing) is over the age of 65, while the proportion of children is only 15%.
 The younger taxpayers have to support the aging population, but the birth rate is low.

 The Canadian government is solving this problem by attracting immigrants to the country.
 Each year a huge number of people arrive in Canada.
-In 2021 there were 405,000 people, in 2022 Canada plans to welcome more than 431,500 people, and even more in the next years.
+In 2022 there were 437,000 people, in 2023 Canada plans to welcome 465,000 people, and even more in the next years.

 Key ways to immigrate to Canada

 Family sponsorship means you get a PR at the expense of your relatives living in Canada.
 A Canadian resident or citizen can sponsor their spouse’s, parents’, children’s, or other family members’ immigration.
 In this case, the resident/citizen makes a commitment to financially support the person they are sponsoring.

 Refugee and humanitarian immigration are for those who are in danger in their country of citizenship.
 For example, military action or personal persecution.

 Most people move to Canada through economic immigration programs.
 These are skilled professionals, trades workers, entrepreneurs, self-employed people, and graduates who have studied in Canada.
 Every week Canada holds immigration draws and sends invitations to candidates.